rathijitpapon/onebrc/README.md

 - Implementations must not rely on specifics of a given data set, e.g. any valid station name as per the constraints above and any data distribution (number of measurements per station) must be supported
 - The rounding of output values must be done using the semantics of IEEE 754 rounding-direction "roundTowardPositive"

+## Observations [By @ivarflakstad]

+The station names are fairly unique.
+So we don't need to process the entire name to correctly reference it.
+The average length is ~14 characters, so rounding up to 16 seems reasonable.

+## Approach

+1. Divide the entire execution in `n` stages.
+Stages will be run sequentially.
+2. Each stage will execute `m` threads parallely.
+3. Each thread will read a specific portion of buffer bytes from the file.
+Then it will create a hashmap using [ahash](https://crates.io/crates/ahash) algorithm.
+The hash key will be the a slice of bytes (`[u8]`) from the station name and the hash value will be the `f32` temperature value.
+Each thread will insert the buffer lines in it's hashmap and return it.
+4. Once all threads have returned their hashmaps, the main thread will merge all hashmaps into a single hashmap, sort the data using station name, and show as a output.

 ## Input Generation

 ```bash
 git clone https://github.com/gunnarmorling/1brc.git
 cd 1brc